mjit584/2019/content/pages/story1/gov-birthrite-int.md

             <h2 class="interactive__title">Birthright Citizenship</h2>
             <h3 class="interactive__subhead">The Legal Limbo of Venezuelans babies born in Colombia</h3>
             {{< ybr-line >}}
-            <div class="interactive__intro">Birthright citizenship is the common term to refer to jus soli, meaning “right of the soil” — the right of anyone born in the territory of a state to nationality or citizenship.<br><br>
+            <div class="interactive__intro">Birthright citizenship is the common term to refer to <em>jus soli</em>, meaning “right of the soil," or the right of anyone born in the territory of a state to nationality or citizenship.<br><br>

-            While United States grants unconditional citizenship by birth, most countries use a system of “citizenship by blood” — meaning that a person born in that country would only be considered as a citizen if one (or both) of their parents has citizenship.</div>
+            While the United States grants unconditional citizenship by birth, most countries use a system of “citizenship by blood," meaning that a person born in that country would only be considered as a citizen if one (or both) of their parents has citizenship.</div>
           </div>
         </div>
       </div>